 Haematospermia usually presents as painless blood staining of the semen, noticed on ejaculation.
 The patient usually presents with brownish to red discoloration of ejaculate.

-- About 85-90% of all patients who have haematospermia will have repeated episodes.
+- The majority of patients who have haematospermia will have repeated episodes.

 - There is no blood in the midstream urine and physical examination is normal.